Who are the Kurds?

 Such hopes were dashed three years later, however, when the Treaty of Lausanne, which set the boundaries of modern Turkey, made no provision for a Kurdish state and left Kurds with minority status in their respective countries.
 Over the next 80 years, any move by Kurds to set up an independent state was brutally quashed.

-Why are Kurds at the forefront of the fight against IS?
+Why were Kurds at the forefront of the fight against IS?

 In mid-2013, the jihadist group Islamic State (IS) turned its sights on three Kurdish enclaves that bordered territory under its control in northern Syria.
 It launched repeated attacks that until mid-2014 were repelled by the People's Protection Units (YPG) - the armed wing of the Syrian Kurdish Democratic Union Party (PYD).